 Step Two: Find Your Census Tract

-If your project does not fall into a TEA that is on the designated list posted under Step One, identify which census tract your project is located using the database below then continue to Step Three.
+If your project does not fall into a TEA that is on the designated list posted under Step One, use the interactive database tool provided in the link below to identify which census tract your project is located in, and then continue to Step Three.

 Step Three: Qualifying Census Tracts